rwang-z/STModule/vignette/STModule_tutorial.md

 - `loc_file`: path and file name of the spatial information

-- `high_resolution`: to indicate spatial resolution of the data
+- `high_resolution`: a boolean value to indicate spatial resolution of the data.
   - `high_resolution = TRUE`: used for data profiled by 'Slide-seq', 'Slide-seqV2', 'Stereo-seq', etc.
   - `high_resolution = FALSE`: used for data profiled by 'ST', '10x Visium', etc. (default)

-- `gene_mode`: how to select genes for the analysis
+- `gene_mode`: the way to select genes for the analysis.
   - `gene_mode = 'HVG'`: to use top highly variable genes selected by Seurat (default)
   - `gene_mode = 'selected'`: to use user-selected genes included in the filtered data, provided by the `gene_list` parameter
   - `gene_mode = 'combined'`: to use the combination of top HVGs and user-selected genes

 - `top_hvg`: the number of top HVGs to use in the analysis, default 2000

-- `gene_list`: a vector of genes that the user want to use in the analysis, default: c()
+- `gene_list`: a vector of genes provided by the user to use in the analysis, default: c()

 - `file_sep`: the field separator character, default '\t'